Below is a photographic copy of the original

 at DIO 9.1 [1999]

-(in the history of astronomy field) not surprising that after his central
+(in the history of astronomy field) not surprising that,

-and error was ignored for decades, he should now be publicly accused of not
+import&error was ignored for decades, he should now be publicly accused

-knowing about that record.
-DR looks forward to more of same in the book which
+DR expects more of same in the book which

 some of the ScAm authors are presumably preparing.]